Georeactor/georeactor-blog/posts/osm-1.md

 Chrome and the tile renderer were correctly recognizing right-to-left text, and rendering both open parentheses opening toward the left.

 On the Map Data viewer, my understanding  that the full string was wrapped by parentheses was confused by this being a left-to-right language layout table.<br/>
-With a wider cell, the string looks like it did in iD - it's showing one open parenthesis at the left end of the text, then printing Arabic with an open parenthesis before the word مشکۆ.
+With a wider cell, the string would look like it did in iD - it's showing one open parenthesis at the left end of the text, then starts printing Arabic with an open parenthesis before the word مشکۆ.

 <img src="/blog-images/osm-5.png"/>